Introducing a new way to navigate by topics. Access the latest news, data, publications and more around topics of interest.

 See what's coming up in releases and reports.

 To provide current monthly estimates of new manufactured (mobile) homes placed for residential use and dealer inventories.
 The United States Code, Title 13, authorizes this survey and provides for voluntary responses.
 The Department of Housing and Urban Development funds this survey.

 All new manufactured homes that have received a Federal inspection (i.e., HUD-code homes).

-Data collected include manufacturer’s date of shipment, sales price, date of placement for residential use, placement location (state, county, and community), how titled, and home physical characteristics such as foundation, number of bedrooms, floor area, and air conditioning.
+Data collected include manufacturer’s date of shipment, sales price, date of placement for residential use, placement location, how titled, and home physical characteristics such as foundation, number of bedrooms, floor area, and air conditioning.

 Data collection begins about 40 days after each reference month, and continues for about 9 days.
 Reported data are for activities taking place two months earlier.
 The sample is updated each month.
 The survey is conducted monthly and has been since 1974.

 A mail-out and telephone interview survey of about 1,000 dealers covering an inventory of some 1,200 selected new manufactured homes is conducted each month.
 In addition, a sample of newly manufactured homes is selected from lists obtained from the Institute for Building Technology and Safety.
 Dealers that take shipment of the selected homes are mailed a survey form for recording the status of the manufactured home.
 Each successive month, the dealer is contacted by telephone and provides updated status information about the home.
 Contact continues until the selected home is placed.
 From the sample data, monthly placements in the U.S. are estimated and seasonally adjusted.